lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 189--200, 211--228.
 - Creed of Nicaea; Chalcedonian Definition.
-- **Short writing assignment 2:** What was the chief question at the Council of Nicaea?
+- **DUE: Short writing assignment 2:** What was the chief question at the Council of Nicaea?
 How did the Council of Nicaea resolve it?
 What was the chief question at Chalcedon?
 How did that church council respond to it?
 Write two full double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Thursday, February 18: Augustine and the Making of Latin Christianity